turingschool-examples/task_manager_rails/README.md

 <% end %>
 ```

+Before we take a look at our browser again, let's dig into these tags: `<%= %>` and `<% %>`.
+Both sets are called erb tags - erb stands for 'embedded ruby'.
+A combination of our file format `.html.erb` and the use of these tags allows us to execute ruby code directly in our html files.
+The difference between the two is that `<%= %>` will echo (or display) the return value of the ruby commands in your view, and the `<% %>` will not echo (or display) the return value of the ruby commands.
+So, in the view that we just created, we *do* want the user to see the return value of each `task` in a `h3` tag, but we *do not* want the user to see the return value of the `each` method.

 Refresh your browser and check that our tasks are showing up - our index view is in ok shape now.

 ## Adding New Tasks